de-arl/auto-UEFI-entry/README.md

 But carefully check the created commands, as wrong UEFI-entries will render a system unbootable.
 So you better have a live-system at hand when trying the tool late at night just for fun.

 Simply run aufii.
-As it is very basic, you are invited to add more functions and commmit.
+As it is very basic, you are invited to add more functions and commit.

 Munich, March 2020, arl